-Puppy grooming includes clipping dog nails.
+Essential dog grooming includes clipping the nails, and it should start when your dog is a puppy.
 Active dogs that run outside naturally wear the nails to a manageable length, and may not need frequent trimming.
 But those that spend much of their time inside require monthly or more frequent nail attention.
 The toenails of some breeds, like the Chihuahua, seem to grow quickly.
-Don’t wait until Junior-Pup gets big and turns nail trims into wrestling matches.
+Don’t wait until your dog gets big and turns nail trims into wrestling matches.
 Teach puppies while small that nail trims are a normal part of life and nothing to fear.

 Why Nail Care Matters